 Wi-Fi 6 and previous generations of Wi-Fi use the 2.4GHz and 5GHz radio bands in our homes and offices today.
 A “Wi-Fi 6E” device is one that is capable of operating in the 6 GHz band.

 Wi-Fi in the 6GHz band means instant performance improvements for Wi-Fi 6 users.
-There are still interference issues to be resolved; however, opening up 6-GHz frequency bands for Wi-Fi is the right move to ensure that this widely used wireless technology will be able to deliver the performance needed for future applications and networks.
+Opening up 6-GHz frequency bands for Wi-Fi was the right move to ensure that this widely used wireless technology will be able to deliver the performance needed for future applications and networks.

-The 6GHz band will only allow operation of Wi-Fi 6 devices, meaning it will be legacy-free.
+The 6GHz band only allows operation of Wi-Fi 6 devices, meaning it is legacy-free.
 The combination of such a pristine band with no legacy devices, sets up an undertaking the industry has not seen in Wi-Fi in the past 20 years.

-Wi-Fi 6E with scheduling techniques, Multi-User, Multi-In Multi-Out (MU-MIMO) and the existence of multiple channels, will enable less collisions and interference between adjacent networks.
+Wi-Fi 6E with scheduling techniques, Multi-User, Multi-In Multi-Out (MU-MIMO) and the existence of multiple channels, enables less collisions and interference between adjacent networks.

-In total, the new 6GHz band will allow unlicensed operation in all of the 1.2GHz of spectrum, which means current Wi-Fi operating bands would be more than doubled.
+In total, the new 6GHz band allows unlicensed operation in all of the 1.2GHz of spectrum, which means current Wi-Fi operating bands are more than doubled.

 In conclusion, there is more spectrum with larger channel bandwidth.
 The 6Ghz band provides for contiguous spectrum blocks to accommodate additional 80 MHz channels and 160 MHz channels that are absolutely needed for high-bandwidth applications which need faster data throughput for such applications as high-definition video streaming and virtual reality.
 Finally, 6E delivers improved network performance as well as supports a greater number of Wi-Fi customers at the same time, even in very dense and congested environments.